floenavi/floenavi/UPGRADE.md

 Copy and Replace all files from the `lib` folder of the extracted patch archive into the folder of the installed SyncServer.

+The patch archive also contains a directory `etc` which contains the new example SyncServer application configuration file including the full set of new configuration options for release v3.1.

 **Note:**

 - The version numbers in the file names may differ but this intended.